 Patricia Roles is a Professional Practice Coordinator for the Social Work Discipline and has been a social worker and

-family therapist in the Eating Disorders Program at B.C.'s Children's Hospital and BC Women's Hospital, Vancouver, BC, Canada for over 25 years.Ms.
-Roles also has a part-time private counselling practice offering individual and family counselling as well as therapy online via e-mail.
+family therapist in the Eating Disorders Program at B.C.'s Children's Hospital and BC Women's Hospital, Vancouver, BC, Canada for over 30 years.Ms.
+Roles also has a part-time private counselling practice offering individual, couple and family therapy as well as therapy online via e-mail.

 As a family you are naturally very distraught about the impact that the eating disorder has had on the life of your son or daughter and on the whole family including siblings.
 It is important to get help as a family to cope with the eating disorder.
 When your

 Family involvement is an important component of the treatment of children and adolescents with eating disorders.
 Families who get involved in treatment can make a difference in the recovery process.
 As a family, you can be a primary resource to your son or daughter.
 You may benefit from counseling to: help to cope during the crisis, to deal with the effects of the eating disorder on your family and to maximize your approach as parents. son or daughter is first diagnosed with an eating disorder, it is a time of intense emotions and fear.It is important to find a team of professionals where you can feel included as partners as you begin the treatment process.
 Your family doctor is often the best place to begin to locate such resources as most eating disorders programs require a physician's referral.